ryan-m-moreno/portfolio/index.md

 January 2017 - February 2018

-* Conducted diagnostics and repairs on mobile devices, computer hardware, and IoT (Internet of Things) devices to ensure optimal functionality and performance, while maintaining detailed documentation of all procedures and results.
+* Diagnosed and repaired mobile devices, desktops, laptops, and printers to ensure optimal performance and reliability.
+Meticulously documented procedures and outcomes in CRM-based ticketing systems to enhance service tracking and operational efficiency.

 * Managed threat detection diagnostics through malware analysis by examining logs, files, and running processes to identify potential threats.
 Leveraged established playbooks to efficiently contain and mitigate identified IOC (Indicators of Compromise).

 * Executed data transfer and backups to ensure the integrity, security, and protection of critical data.